anthonyalfimov/JUCE-CMake-Plugin-Template/MIGRATE_FROM_PROJUCER.md

 ```sh
 cmake -B Build-CMake -G "Visual Studio 17 2022"
 ```
-`-B Build-CMake` sets the CMake build directory.
+- `-B Build-CMake` sets the CMake build directory.

-`-G Xcode` tells CMake to generate a Visual Studio 2022 project.
+- `-G Xcode` tells CMake to generate a Visual Studio 2022 project.

 ---

 When you run the appropriate command for your operating system and IDE of choice, CMake will download JUCE into the `Libs` folder and create an IDE project inside the specified build directory.

+---

-Every time you add or remove source files, you need to update the appropriate `CMakeLists.txt` files.
+- Every time you add or remove source files, you need to update the appropriate `CMakeLists.txt` files.

-Every time you make any change to any `CMakeLists.txt` file, you need to run CMake to regenerate the IDE project.
-To do so, you simply run `cmake -B <build directory>`.
+- Every time you make any change to any `CMakeLists.txt` file, you need to run CMake to regenerate the IDE project.

+To do so, simply run `cmake -B <build directory>`.
 In our example with `Build-CMake` directory, you would run:
 ```sh
 cmake -B Build-CMake
 ```